JonathanHansen98/srcom-api-client/README.md

 # srcom-api-client

-An API client for the speedrun.com API written in TypeScript.
+An API client for the speedrun.com API written in Js.

 ## Usage